 In fact, getting you the best underwriting class should be the agent’s top priority once underwriting begins.
 Doing this properly requires experience and expertise from a professional who is willing to push back based on knowledge about illnesses and medications.
 The right agent will have extensive relationships with underwriters and who can represent all companies.
 Working with insurance agents who represent only one insurance company, known as a captive agent, is working against the best interest of life insurance buyers.

 There are only a small group of insurance companies specializing in the large case life insurance market.
 Insurance companies may share underwriting results with one another, which is authorized through the application process.
 One way is through the MIB (the medical information bureau).
 The chance of future problems increases if the underwriting process is not being managed properly.
 The best outcomes occur when insurance professionals represent the best interests of their client by approaching the process with complete transparency and disclosure.

 What you need to know for obtaining the best rates:

-Check your underwriting history.
+Check your known underwriting history before submitting new applications.
 I work with my clients to get an accurate picture of their health history and their life insurance history, including previous submissions.
 With this information, we create a report of how much coverage is currently inforce and how much will be replaced, if any.
 The total amount of inforce coverage at the end of underwriting is critical information to share with underwriters, at the beginning of the process.